Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Abstract

 \section{Abstract}

 We study the minimization problem of a non-convex sparsity promoting penalty function, the transformed $l_1$ (TL1), and its application in compressed sensing (CS).
-The TL1 penalty interpolates $l_0$ and $l_1$ norms through a nonnegative parameter $a \in (0,+\infty)$, similar to $l_p$ with $p \in (0,1]$.
-TL1 is known in the statistics literature to enjoy three desired properties: unbiasedness, sparsity and Lipschitz continuity.
-We first consider the constrained minimization problem and prove the uniqueness of global minimizer and its equivalence to $l_0$ norm minimization if the sensing matrix $A$ satisfies a restricted isometry property (RIP) and if $a > a^*$, where $a^*$ depends only on $A$.
-Though result contains the well-known equivalence of $l_1$ norm and $l_0$ norm, in the limit $a \rightarrow +\infty$, the main difficulty is in treating the lack of scaling property of the TL1 penalty function.
-For a general sensing matrix $A$, we show that the support set of a local minimizer corresponds to linearly independent columns of $A$, and recall sufficient conditions for a critical point to be a local minimum.
+The TL1 penalty interpolates $l_0$ and $l_1$ norms through a nonnegative parameter $a \in (0,+\infty)$, similar to $l_p$ with $p \in (0,1]$, and is known to satisfy unbiasedness, sparsity and Lipschitz continuity properties.
+We first consider the constrained minimization problem, and discuss the exact recovery of $l_0$ norm minimal solution based on the null space property (NSP).
+We then prove the stable recovery of $l_0$ norm minimal solution if the sensing matrix $A$ satisfies a restricted isometry property (RIP).
+We formulated a normalized problem to overcome the lack of scaling property of the TL1 penalty function.
+For a general sensing matrix $A$, we show that the support set of a local minimizer corresponds to linearly independent columns of $A$.
 Next, we present difference of convex algorithms for TL1 (DCATL1) in computing TL1-regularized constrained and unconstrained problems in CS.
 The DCATL1 algorithm involves outer and inner loops of iterations, one time matrix inversion, repeated shrinkage operations and matrix-vector multiplications.
-For the unconstrained problem, we prove convergence of DCALT1 to a stationary point satisfying the first order optimality condition.
-Finally in numerical experiments, we identify the optimal value $a=1$, and compare DCATL1 with other CS algorithms on two classes of sensing matrices: Gaussian random matrices and over-sampled discrete cosine transform matrices (ODCT).
-Among existing algorithms, the iterated reweighted least squares method based on $L_{1/2}$ norm is the best in sparse recovery for Gaussian matrices, and the DCA algorithm based on $L_1 - L_2$ penalty is the best for ODCT matrices.
-We find that for both classes of sensing matrices, the performance of DCATL1 algorithm (initiated with $L_1$ minimization) always ranks near the top (if not the top), and is the {\it most robust choice} insensitive to RIP (incoherence) of the underlying CS problems.
+The inner loop concerns an $l_1$ minimization problem on which we employ the Alternating Direction Method of Multipliers (ADMM).
+For the unconstrained problem, we prove convergence of DCATL1 to a stationary point satisfying the first order optimality condition.
+In numerical experiments, we identify the optimal value $a=1$, and compare DCATL1 with other CS algorithms on two classes of sensing matrices: Gaussian random matrices and over-sampled discrete cosine transform matrices (DCT).
+Among existing algorithms, the iterated reweighted least squares method based on $l_{1/2}$ norm is the best in sparse recovery for Gaussian matrices, and the DCA algorithm based on $l_1$ minus $l_2$ penalty is the best for over-sampled DCT matrices.
+We find that for both classes of sensing matrices, the performance of DCATL1 algorithm (initiated with $l_1$ minimization) always ranks near the top (if not the top), and is the {\it most robust choice} insensitive to the conditioning of the sensing matrix $A$.
+DCATL1 is also competitive in comparison with DCA on other non-convex penalty functions commonly used in statistics with two hyperparameters.